- What are 10 Smart Contracts Use Cases?

 My Final Thought

-I regard smart contracts as the most exciting thing to have come from emerging technology of blockchain so far.
+I regard smart contracts as the most exciting thing to have come from the emerging technology of blockchain so far.
 I have to admit to getting really tired of listing to self-proclaimed ’bitcoin investors‘ rattle on about how bitcoin was the best thing since sliced bread because it would put the banks out of business.

 For me, the majority of these people are only interested in the quick buck and are not to be taken seriously.